NITINSPATEL/Projects/CustomerChurnPrediction/README.md

+# TOPIC  #
-# This project is on Customer Churn Prediction using ANN (Artificial Neural Network) and Deep Learning  #
+This project is on Customer Churn Prediction using ANN (Artificial Neural Network) and Deep Learning

 ## Files ##